tn64/PyBer_Analysis/README.md

 ## Overview

-This analysis examines the ride-sharing data for the fictitious compnay, PyBer.
+This analysis examines the ride-sharing data for the fictitious company, PyBer.
 The DataFrame, indexed by city type, is to be used to analyze the data that the company has collected.
-Additionally a line graph showing the sum of fares for each city type, dispayed by week, over a four-month timeframe is displayed.
+Additionally, a line graph showing the sum of fares for each city type, displayed by week, over a four-month timeframe is displayed.
 This analysis summarizes how the data differs according to the type of city in order to allow decision-makers to make informed decisions for the future of the company.

 ## Tools
 - Python, Pandas, Matplotlib, Jupyter Notebook.